Brutuski/linux-wm-guide/README.md

 A progam launcher is needed as well. [d-menu](https://github.com/stilvoid/dmenu) is a very popular program launcher.
 Also highly customizable. [rofi](https://github.com/davatorium/rofi) is the other popular alternative and extremely customizable.

-Having no full DE and only a WM means your backgrund will be black.
+Having no full DE and only a WM means your background will be black.
 [Feh](https://github.com/derf/feh) is a program that can very easily set background images.

 Another essential program would be filemanagers.
 Some popular graphical filemanagers are [nautilus](https://github.com/GNOME/nautilus), [thunar](https://github.com/xfce-mirror/thunar).